 Hi, I’m Mara.
 I’m a UX designer who enjoys turning complex problems into clear, usable experiences.
 I design interfaces for products where information density, scale, and real-world constraints matter.

-I currently work at S&P Global, where I design for the Document Intelligence tool, the Events Calendar, and various News and Alerts experiences used by investment professionals.
+I currently work at S&P Global, where I work on Document Intelligence, News, and and Alerts experiences used by investment professionals.
 My work spans discovery through high-fidelity execution, and often focuses on creating flexible patterns that can support evolving data, workflows, and AI-powered features.

 Before transitioning into UX in 2020, I worked in apparel design across both global and niche brands, including PVH, Victoria’s Secret Pink, Michael Kors, and Ovadia — experience that continues to shape how I think about craft, systems, and scale.